MikePavliuk/a-smart-cookie/README.md

    the database:
    - it must be possible to switch the interface language;
    - there should be support for input, output and storage of information (in the database), recorded in different languages;
-   - c. choose at least two languages: one based on Cyrillic (Ukrainian), another based on Latin (English).
+   - choose at least two languages: one based on Cyrillic (Ukrainian), another based on Latin (English).
 7. The application architecture must conform to the MVC template.
 8. When implementing business logic, it is necessary to use design patterns: Strategy, Factory, Builder, Singleton, Front Controller, Observer, Adapter, etc.
 9. Using servlets and JSP, implement the functionality described in the functional requirements.